What is an Inverting Amplifier?

 This means that if the input pulse is positive, then the output pulse will be negative and vice versa.
 The figure below shows an inverting operational amplifier built by using an op-amp and two resistors.

 Here we apply the input signal to the inverting terminal of the op-amp via the resistor Ri.
 We connect the non-inverting terminal to ground.
 Further, we provide the feedback necessary to stabilize the circuit, and hence to control the output, through a feedback resistor Rf.

-Mathematically the voltage gain offered by the circuit is given as Where,
+Mathematically the voltage gain offered by the circuit is given as

-However, it is to be noted that ideal Op-Amps have infinite input impedance due to which the currents flowing into its input terminals are zero i.e. I1 = I2 = 0.
+However, we know that an ideal op amp has infinite input impedance due to which the currents flowing into its input terminals are zero i.e. I1 = I2 = 0.
 Thus, Ii = If.
 Hence,

-Inverting amplifiers exhibit excellent linear characteristics which make them ideal to be used as DC amplifiers.
-Moreover they are often used to convert input current to output voltage in the form of Transresistance or Transimpedance Amplifiers.
-Further these can also be used in audio mixers when used in the form of Summing Amplifiers.
+Inverting amplifiers exhibit excellent linear characteristics which make them ideal as DC amplifiers.
+Moreover, they are often used to convert input current to the output voltage in the form of Transresistance or Transimpedance Amplifiers.
+Further, these can also be used in audio mixers when used in the form of Summing Amplifiers.